Easily fill your yard with color!

 The optimum planting time depends upon your climate and average rainfall.
 In areas with colder winters, spring or early summer seeding is best.
 Spring plantings should be done as soon as the planting area can be worked, but after the last frost.
 Early summer plantings should only be done if rainfall patterns are anticipated or supplemental irrigation is available.

 “Dormant” seeding can be done in late fall when temperatures are low enough that the seeds will not germinate until weather warms the following spring.
 In mild climates, plant fall through spring, to take advantage of winter rainfall.
 A fall planting allows the plants to develop and provide an earlier display of flowers in the spring.
 If planted in spring, make certain rainfall is expected; otherwise, supplemental irrigation will need to be supplied.
+It's recommended to clear the area of weeds/grasses so the wildflowers can get a head start.

 Q: How many do I need for my space?